 What is mortgage insurance?

 By law, your lender must tell you at closing how many years and months it will take you to pay down your loan enough to cancel PMI.

 Mortgage servicers must give borrowers an annual statement that shows whom to call for information about canceling mortgage insurance.

 Getting down to 80% or 78%

-To calculate whether your loan balance has fallen to 80% or 78% of original value, divide the current loan balance (the amount you still owe) by the original appraised value (most likely, that's the same as the purchase price).
+To calculate whether your loan balance has fallen to 80 percent or 78 percent of original value, divide the current loan balance (the amount you still owe) by the original appraised value (most likely, that’s the same as the purchase price).

 Formula: Current loan balance / Original appraised value

 Example: Dale owes $171,600 on a house that cost $220,000 several years ago.